Meritage Portfolio Management Sells 98,051 Shares of Invesco S&P 500 High Dividend Low Volatility ETF (NYSEARCA:SPHD)

-Meritage Portfolio Management lessened its position in Invesco S&P 500 High Dividend Low Volatility ETF (NYSEARCA:SPHD – Get Rating) by 38.8% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 154,797 shares of the company’s stock after selling 98,051 shares during the period.
-Meritage Portfolio Management owned about 0.17% of Invesco S&P 500 High Dividend Low Volatility ETF worth $6,785,000 at the end of the most recent quarter.
+Meritage Portfolio Management decreased its holdings in shares of Invesco S&P 500 High Dividend Low Volatility ETF (NYSEARCA:SPHD – Get Rating) by 38.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 154,797 shares of the company’s stock after selling 98,051 shares during the quarter.
+Meritage Portfolio Management owned 0.17% of Invesco S&P 500 High Dividend Low Volatility ETF worth $6,785,000 at the end of the most recent quarter.

 Invesco S&P 500 High Dividend Low Volatility ETF Trading Down 0.6 %